CVE-2025-9869: CWE-59: Improper Link Resolution Before File Access ('Link Following') in Razer Synapse 3

 Technical Analysis

 CVE-2025-9869 is a local privilege escalation vulnerability affecting Razer Synapse 3, specifically version 3.10.228.21112.
-The vulnerability stems from improper link resolution before file access (CWE-59) within the Razer Synapse Service.
-An attacker who has already gained the ability to execute code with low privileges on the system can exploit this flaw by creating a symbolic link (symlink) that the service follows improperly.
-This leads to the deletion of arbitrary files, which can be leveraged to escalate privileges to SYSTEM level.
-The flaw allows an attacker to execute arbitrary code in the context of the highest system privileges, effectively compromising the entire system.
-The vulnerability does not require user interaction but does require local access and some level of code execution capability.
-The CVSS v3.0 score is 7.8, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity and low privileges required.
-There are no known exploits in the wild yet, and no official patches have been linked at the time of publication.
-The vulnerability was assigned by ZDI (Zero Day Initiative) under ZDI-CAN-26374 and was publicly disclosed on October 29, 2025.
+The vulnerability is rooted in improper link resolution before file access (CWE-59) within the Razer Synapse Service.
+An attacker who already has the ability to execute code with low privileges on the target system can exploit this flaw by creating a symbolic link (symlink) that the service follows incorrectly.
+This symlink abuse allows the attacker to delete arbitrary files, which can be leveraged to escalate privileges to SYSTEM level.
+The vulnerability does not require user interaction but does require local access with limited privileges.
+The CVSS v3.0 base score is 7.8, reflecting high severity due to the potential for complete system compromise (confidentiality, integrity, and availability impacts).
+No public exploits are known yet, but the vulnerability was assigned by the Zero Day Initiative (ZDI) as ZDI-CAN-26374.
+The flaw highlights a classic link-following issue where the service fails to properly validate or restrict symbolic link targets before performing file operations, enabling attackers to manipulate critical files or system components.
+This can lead to arbitrary code execution in the context of the SYSTEM user, effectively giving full control over the affected machine.

 Potential Impact